Accounting with a tax advisor: The differences, advantages and disadvantages

 Benefits

-· You don't have to educate yourself on the topic of “taxes.”
-Your tax advisor knows what to look out for and knows the current laws.
+You don't have to educate yourself on the subject of “taxes.”
+Your tax advisor knows what to look out for and is familiar with the latest laws.

-· On request, your tax advisor will take care of all communication with the tax office — even with tax audits or inquiries.
+On request, your tax advisor will take care of all communication with the tax office — even during tax audits or inquiries.

-· In case of accounting errors, the tax advisor is liable — an important safety factor for companies.
+In case of accounting errors, the tax advisor is liable in case of doubt — an important safety factor for companies.

-· You are relinquishing part of your accounting control and depend to a certain extent on the availability of your tax advisor.
+You relinquish part of your accounting control and depend to a certain extent on the availability of your tax advisor.

 What is the difference between an accountant and a tax advisor?